Cruz Reynoso: Judicial career

 In June 1976, Governor Jerry Brown appointed Reynoso to the California Court of Appeal as an associate justice.
 He was the first Latino appointed to the Court.
 In 1981, Governor Brown elevated Reynoso to the California Supreme Court, succeeding the retiring Mathew O. Tobriner.
 George Deukmejian, then the attorney general and on the commission on judicial appointments, voted against Reynoso's confirmation.

 In 1982, Reynoso was up for reconfirmation: under a measure adopted in 1934, California voters confirm a governor's appointments, and periodic unopposed elections are held for each justice during general elections, giving voters the opportunity to vote a justice out of office.
 Deukmejian, running as a Republican candidate for governor, urged voters to vote against justices Otto Kaus, Allen Broussard, and Reynoso; he hoped to replace them with conservative appointees, creating a new majority on the Court.
 The campaign labelled Kaus, Broussard, and Reynoso "Jerry's Judges".
 All three justices were retained; Reynoso received the lowest margin of victory, receiving the vote of only 52 percent of voters.
-A 1988 academic study of this election suggested that, although the retention election was theoretically nonpartisan and intended to retain justices based on their merit, partisan information (such as the affiliation of the governor who appointed the justice) is used by voters to structure their decisions in such elections.
+A 1988 academic study of this election suggested that, although the retention election was theoretically nonpartisan and intended to retain justices based on their merit, partisan information (such as the affiliation of the governor who appointed the justice) is increasingly used by voters to structure their decisions in such elections.

 Also during the 1980s, Reynoso was a member of the Congressional Select Commission on Immigrant and Refugee Policy.
 He was appointed by President Jimmy Carter.

 As part of the court led by Chief Justice Rose Bird, Reynoso was a reliable part of the liberal majority.
 With that majority, he extended environmental protections, individual liberties, and civil rights.

 When a case came before the Supreme Court regarding whether or not due process required that a non-English-speaking person charged with a crime be provided with an interpreter, Reynoso drew upon his experiences representing such clients to persuade a majority of his fellow justices that "basic fairness on the constitutional sense require that there be an interpreter for that individual".

 In May 1985, Reynoso cautioned about the negative effects of politicizing judicial elections.